AzimoLabs/AzimoTestKit/README.md

       }
     }

 If we want to test `print()` function we should provide fake object of `Printer`.
-Unfortunately, we can not create it automatically in code using reflection so we have to write them ourselves (or using some codes generator frameworks).
+Unfortunately, we cannot create it automatically in code using reflection so we have to write them ourselves (or using some codes generator frameworks).

 First let's create some helpers: `PrinterMethods` and `PrinterMethodsProperties`.
 In this case, we use `enum`s but you can use whatever you want.